donejs/donejs/docs/guide.md

 ## Setup

-In this section we will get set up with DoneJS, generate a new application and start it in development mode.
+In this section we will get set up with DoneJS, generate a new application and start a development server.

 ### Install donejs